-Over the past 20 years, Dr. Gary Botting has dedicated his career to extradition, criminal defence, criminal appeals and related matters in the Victoria and Vancouver area.
+Over the past quarter century, Dr. Gary Botting has dedicated his career to extradition, criminal defence, criminal appeals and related matters in the Victoria and Vancouver area.
 He is highly knowledgeable of extradition law and entirely committed to protecting his clients' rights.
 When working with Gary, his clients can expect the attention and dedication their situation deserves.
 He has experience handling cases for U.S., Chinese, Filipino, Indian, Punjabi, Iranian, Syrian and other Middle Eastern nationals in the Vancouver area.

 Challenging the Record and Offering Evidence in the Hearing

 In your extradition hearing, your lawyer must know how to challenge the record of the case.
 The record of the case is a summary of the evidence certified to be available for trial by a "prosecutorial authority" of the requesting country.

 Persons facing extradition are not allowed to offer evidence in an extradition hearing unless it directly undermines the record of the case.
 But the record of the case is presumed to be reliable by Canadian judges.
 A classic Catch-22!
 That means that the person sought for extradition always has an uphill battle.